 Boondockers Welcome is another great service that lets you overnight on private property, often at the homes of welcoming hosts.

 They have over 2,000 members who have graciously opened up a spot on the driveway, or maybe out back, where you can find a safe, quiet spot to spend the night as you are passing through the area.

 The hosts are usually RVers themselves and I’ve never heard of anybody that has stayed at a Boondockers Welcome place that hasn’t come away with a new set of friends.

 Boondockers Welcome is a great place to turn to if you’re nearby a big city or in an area where it’s almost impossible to get a spot to camp or spend the night unless you book months or a year ahead of time.

-You can use their website to search for hosts for free but in order to be able to contact a host and send them a message, you’ll need a guest privileges subscription ($50/year).
+You can use their website to search for hosts for free, but in order to be able to contact a host and send them a message, you’ll need to become a member.